MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 ### New functionality to allow categories on on-account type transactions

-With the 10.0.41 release, there is a new feature that allows you to create a shared category for on-account type transactions.
+With the 10.0.41 release, there's a new feature that allows you to create a shared category for on-account type transactions.
 Within **Feature management**, the **Enable project categories for on-account transactions** feature is now available.
 New functionality enabled by this feature includes:

-- New transaction categories created in Dataverse will now have a fifth shared category available to be configured.
+- New transaction categories created in Dataverse now have a fifth shared category available to be configured.
 - **Project management and accounting parameters** has a new default setting to default the category for on-account transactions.
-This default will apply to both retainiers and milestone transactions.
+This default applies to both retainiers and milestone transactions.
 - The **Category groups** form now allows you to configure groups of type on-account.
 - The **Project categories** form now allows you to configure a category of type on-account.
 - Category is added as an optional field.
-Existing on-account transactions will continue to work without a category configured.
-New on-account transactions will work with or without a category defined.
-Posting will continue to be based on the setup of **Ledger posting setup** for the **Invoiced revenue - on-account** posting type.
+Existing on-account transactions continue to work without a category configured.
+New on-account transactions work with or without a category defined.
+Posting continues to be based on the setup of **Ledger posting setup** for the **Invoiced revenue - on-account** posting type.
 - The **Ledger posting setup** form was enhanced to allow for configuration of a specific main account for a specific category relation.
-This enhancement allows users to setup a different revenue account for different categories.
+This enhancement allows users to set up a different revenue account for different categories.
-- The **On-account** form allows for editing of the category, as well as the **Project invoice proposal** form prior to posting.
+- The **On-account** form allows for editing of the category, and the **Project invoice proposal** form prior to posting.
 -
 ## Project categories